If selected date is unavailable, please call our reservationists for availability 603-356-5544 ext. 333.

 Did your child experience a growth spurt that drastically changed their ski or board length?

 When you first start skiing or riding you may move up color levels quickly.
 The further up the levels you go the longer it takes to progress to the next color.
-For example, once you achieve the blue level there are many different skills that need to be mastered in all conditions and on all terrain before advancing to the black level.
+For example, once you achieve the green level there are many different skills that need to be mastered in all conditions and on all terrain before advancing.
 Our goals and expectations are to build strong basic skills in a fun and positive environment.
 We want each child to be challenged, as well as feel confident and successful at the end of each day.
 A passion for skiing and snowboarding grows as children become more proficient in the fundamental skills of balance, agility, basic carving, and stance.
-As your child progresses into a new color do not be surprised when their instructor first introduces new skills or drills on easier terrain, giving them time to practice before taking the drill to more challenging terrain.
+As your child progresses into a new color, do not be surprised when their instructor first introduces new skills or drills on easier terrain, giving them time to practice before taking the drill to more challenging terrain.
 Let’s master new drills in all conditions and all terrain before adding more challenging terrain.

 Our teacher/student ratios are managed daily to ensure the best on mountain experience.
 Both age and skill levels are factored into the management of a healthy teacher/student ratio.